Asian Art Outpost

 te ki o shi ri o no re o shi ru

-This is the Japanese version of "know your enemy, know yourself".
-There is a longer version of this phrase which adds, "...and you can win 100 battles".
+There is a longer version of this proverb that adds, “...and you can win 100 battles.”

 zhí bǐ zhí jī bǎi zhàn bú dài